howardisaacson/Intro-to-Astro-2021/Week6_tess_photometry/README.md

     2. Write down what you remember from previous weeks about Kepler, transits, and photometry.

 ### Tutorials:
-1. Ellie: Tutorial on pandas
-2. Ellie: Tutorial on downloading and plotting TESS 2-minute lightcurves
+1. Ellie: Tutorial on downloading and plotting TESS 2-minute lightcurves

 ### Paper of the Week: